-Since not participant will see every image, we strongly encourage having a common set of 10 images before every set of images in a series of studies that use the same image set.
-These images assist experimenters with testing between subject stability and replicability of within subject ratings over time.
-Overlapping images are chosen from the original pool of images, ranging in quality from low to high quality.
-Additionally, have the images be representative of the contents of the photos in your set.
-For example, if some photos show balls or cars, ensure that the warm up images also show those images.
+Since not every participant will see all stimuli, a common set of 10 stimuli must be included in all series of studies.
+This common set assists experimenters with testing between subject stability and replicability of within subject ratings over time.
+Overlapping stimuli are chosen from the original pool of stimuli, ranging in quality from low to high quality.
+Additionally, this set should be representative of the contents of the stimuli in the whole set.
+For example, if in a test image set, some photos show balls or cars, ensure that the warm up images also show those images.
 This can also be applied to the lighting or other features of the stimuli.
 These images serve as a training set placed in a random order in the beginning of each image set, and ratings for these images should be discarded from the analysis.
 However, the same images should also be incorporated randomly in each image set as a test image as well.

 Test design

-Because of the nature of a crowdsourcing study, a within subject study design is recommended and encouraged for IQAs with large number of content images, divided into smaller image sets that become their own tests.
+Because of the nature of a crowdsourcing study, a within subject study design is recommended with a large number of test stimuli divided into smaller sets that become their own tests.
 Workers must be allowed to participate in as many tests as they desire because experimenters must aim to approximate as much of a fully-crossed study as possible.

-It is also encouraged that the experimenter present test images to workers such that images are shown in full screen mode to ensure clarity of image shown especially if the test aims to discover perception of subtle changes in an image.
+The experimenter must present test images to workers such that images are shown in full screen mode to ensure clarity of image shown especially if the test aims to discover perception of subtle changes in an image.

 Experimenters must be aware of the following practices that help strengthen their test design, yielding more reliable data collected from workers in a crowdsourcing study: